-Hawaii's two official languages are Hawaiian and English.
-The melodious Hawaiian language is a Polynesian dialect.
-There are only 13 letters in the Hawaiian alphabet: A, E, H, I K, L, M, N, O, P, U, W and the 'okina (').
+Hawaiʻi's two official languages are Hawaiian and English.
+The Hawaiian language is a Polynesian dialect.
+There are only 13 letters in the Hawaiian alphabet: A, E, H, I K, L, M, N, O, P, U, W and the ʻokina (ʻ).
 The okina is a glottal stop like the sound between the ohs in "oh-oh" and is considered a consonant.
-In order to clarify pronunciation, you will often see the glottal stop ( ' ) or 'okina and macron used on words such as Hawai'i.
+In order to assist with proper pronunciation and meaning, the ʻokina and kahakō/macron are a part of the modern Hawaiian language orthography.

 Hawaiʻi is the most isolated population center on the face of the earth.
 Hawaiʻi is 2,390 miles from California, 3,850 miles from Japan, 4,900 miles from China and 5,280 miles from the Philippines.

 We recognize the use of linguistic markings of the (modern) Hawaiian language including the ʻokina [‘] or glottal stop and the kahakō [ō] or macron (e.g., in place names of Hawaiʻi such as Lānaʻi).
 We acknowledge that individual businesses listed on this site may not use the ʻokina or kahakō, but we recognize the importance of using these markings to preserve the indigenous language and culture of Hawaiʻi and use them in all other forms of communications.